theupdateframework/taps/candidate-fulcio-tap.md

 * TUF-Version:

 # Abstract
 In order to achieve end-to-end software update security, TUF requires developers to sign updates with a private key.
 However, this has proven challenging for some implementers as developers then have to create, store, and secure these private keys in order to ensure they remain private.
-This TAP proposes using Sigstore’s Fulcio project to simplify developer key management by allowing developers to use existing accounts to verify their identity when signing updates.
-TUF targets roles may delegate to Fulcio identities instead of private keys, and these identities, and the corresponding certificates can be used for verification.
+This TAP proposes using sigstore’s Fulcio project to simplify developer key management by allowing developers to use existing accounts to verify their identity when signing updates.
+TUF "targets" roles may delegate to Fulcio identities instead of private keys, and these identities (and the corresponding certificates) may be used for verification.

 # Motivation
 Developer key management has been a major concern for TUF adoptions, especially for projects with a small number of developers or limited resources.
 TUF currently requires that every targets metadata signer creates and manages a private key.
-However, many developers in large TUF adoptions, including PyPI, do not want the extra burden of protecting a private key for use in deployment.
+However, many developers in large TUF adoptions, including the Python Package Index (PyPI), do not want the extra burden of having to protect a private key for use in deployment.

 Protecting a private key from loss or compromise is no simple matter.
 [Several](https://blog.npmjs.org/post/185397814280/plot-to-steal-cryptocurrency-foiled-by-the-npm) [attacks](https://jsoverson.medium.com/how-two-malicious-npm-packages-targeted-sabotaged-one-other-fed7199099c8) on software update systems have been achieved through the use of a compromised key, as securing private keys can be challenging and sometimes expensive (using hardware tokens such as Yubikeys etc), especially over a period of time.

 This TAP proposes a way for developers to use their existing OpenID Connect (OIDC) accounts – such as an email account – to verify their identity, so that they do not have to manage any additional keys or passwords.

 # Rationale
-In a previous draft of [PEP 480](https://www.python.org/dev/peps/pep-0480/), the authors proposed using [MiniLock](https://www.minilock.io) - a tool which derives ed25519 keys from a user-chosen passphrase - to simplify developer key management.
+In a previous draft of [PEP 480](https://www.python.org/dev/peps/pep-0480/), the authors proposed using [MiniLock](https://www.minilock.io) – a tool which derives ed25519 keys from a user-chosen passphrase – to simplify developer key management.
 However, this requires developers to remember a new and additional passphrase for use when uploading packages.
-Furthermore, the MiniLock project is [no longer maintained](https://github.com/kaepora/miniLock).
+Furthermore, the MiniLock project is [no longer maintained](https://github.com/kaepora/miniLock) and has been archived.

 In this TAP, we instead propose use of the sigstore project.
 Sigstore has a growing number of adoptions, and provides a simple mechanism for developers to verify their identity using short-lived keys and ad-hoc certificates issued on the basis of OIDC.
 Sigstore provides two services, [Fulcio](https://github.com/sigstore/fulcio) (a WebPKI) and [Rekor](https://github.com/sigstore/rekor) (a transparency log).
 With sigstore, long-term efforts to keep private keys secure are not necessary, as short-lived keys are only valid for a small window of time.
 Fulcio certificates and client generated signatures are published to a timestamped transparency log managed by Rekor so that verifiers can ensure that the certificates were valid at the time of the signature.